-5 AUDIT COMMITTEE
+AUDIT COMMITTEE 5

 The Audit Committee of the Company, consisting all non-executive directors, is chaired by Mr Geoffrey Yeoh Seng Huat, the Lead Independent Director, and includes Mr Chia Soon Loi, who is a non-executive and non-independent director and Mr Kenneth Tai, Chung-Hou, who is an independent director.
-The Audit Committee has met four times since the last Annual General Meeting ("AGM") and has reviewed the following, where relevant, with the executive director and external and internal auditors of the Company:
+The Audit Committee has met twice since the last Annual General Meeting ("AGM") and has reviewed the following, where relevant, with the executive directors and external and internal auditors of the Company:

-- a) the audit plans and results of the internal auditors' examination and evaluation of the Group's systems of internal accounting controls; - b) the Group's financial and operating results and accounting policies; - c) the audit plans of the external auditors; - d) the financial statements of the Company and the consolidated financial statements of the Group before their submission to the directors of the Company and external auditor's report on those financial statements; - e) the quarterly, half-yearly and annual announcements as well as the related press releases on the results and financial position of the Company and the Group; - f) the co-operation and assistance given by the management to the Group's external auditors; and - g) the re-appointment of the external auditors of the Group.
+- the audit plans and results of the internal auditors' examination and evaluation of the a) Group's systems of internal accounting controls; - b) the Group's financial and operating results and accounting policies; - c) the audit plans of the external auditors; - d) the financial statements of the Company and the consolidated financial statements of the Group before their submission to the directors of the Company and external auditor's report on those financial statements; - the half-yearly and annual announcements as well as the related press releases on the e) results and financial position of the Company and the Group; - f) the co-operation and assistance given by the management to the Group's external auditors; - the re-appointment of the external auditors of the Group. g)